mmitch/cgarbs-javalib/README.md

 features
 --------

 * define data models containing fields of different types (text, numerals etc.)
 * define simple validations for the fields (minimum/maximum text lengths, minimum/maximum values, null/notnull)
-* generate Swing widgets that are bound to the data model fields (mostly TextFields, but there is more like a Color picker)
+* generate Swing widgets that are bound to the data model fields (mostly TextFields, but there is more: a color picker, CheckBoxes)
 * grouping of widgets
 * different layouts for the widgets (single/dual columns, tabbed, ...)
 * move data between the GUI and the model via method call
 * validate the model showing errors directly in the GUI widgets (eg. "text too long")
 * store/load the whole model to/from a file
 * i18n/l10n support for labels and error messages